-The geology major in the Department of Geosciences at Western Michigan University is a traditional curriculum focusing on the study of rocks and minerals, petrologic relationships, rock-forming processes, and field methods in the earth sciences.
-Total major requires 38 credit hours in GEOS courses, plus approximately 33 credit hours in supporting science courses.
+The geology major is a traditional curriculum focusing on the study of rocks and minerals, petrologic relationships, rock-forming processes, and field methods in the earth sciences.
+The major requires 38 credit hours in GEOS courses, plus approximately 33 credit hours in supporting science courses.
 These cognate credits constitute the group science minor for geology students.

 The College of Arts and Sciences offers a two-tiered advising system for undergraduates.
 You will receive:

-- Major-specific advising through the faculty or staff expertise within the department.
+- Major-specific advising through the faculty within the department.
 The faculty advisor for the geology major is Dr. Michelle Kominz.

 - General advising regarding University and general education requirements as well as pre-professional advising through the College of Arts and Sciences undergraduate advising.